Mirantis named a Challenger in 2024 Gartner® Magic Quadrant™ for Container Management | Learn More

 vmware alternatives

-If you are a VMware shop, and you’re concerned about how Broadcom’s acquisition of VMware is affecting your business, you may be wondering whether any realistic alternatives to VMware exist in the market.
+If you are a VMware shop, and you’re concerned about how Broadcom’s acquisition of VMware has been affecting your business, you may be wondering whether any realistic alternatives to VMware exist in the market.

 See how much your Org can benefit from migrating away from VMware vSphere with this webinar, presented by Principal Solution Architect Daniel Virassamy, highlighting the best path to a place beyond VMware.